vaibhavhirani/eks-terraform-module/README.md

     1. Get the blueprint of the resource deployment using - `terraform plan`.
     2. If everything looks fine then `terraform apply`.
     3. To get kubeconfig locally (in the current context) `aws eks --region $(terraform output -raw region) update-kubeconfig --name $(terraform output -raw cluster_name)`
+    4. You can access the cluster with `kubectl` commands now.

 ## Kubenetes Yaml Deployment Using Terraform
 1. Brief